-A. Current-time display B. Play head and current-time indicator C. Work area bar D. Viewing area bar E. Time ruler F. Source track indicators G. Zoom out H. Zoom slider I. Zoom in
+A. Current-time display B. Play head C. Work area bar D. Viewing area bar E. Time ruler F. Source track indicators G. Zoom out H. Zoom slider I. Zoom in

 Time ruler Measures sequence time horizontally.
 Tick marks and numbers indicating the sequence time are displayed along the ruler and change according to the level of detail at which you view the sequence.
 By default these tick marks and numbers are based on the timecode display style specified in the Display Format field of the New Sequence dialog box (although you may toggle to a counting method based on audio samples).
+In Premiere Pro CS6, time ruler numbers are off by default.
+Enable timecode numbers by selecting Time Ruler Numbers in the Timeline panel menu.
 The time ruler also displays icons for markers and the sequence In and Out points.

-Current-time indicator (CTI) Indicates the current frame displayed in the Program Monitor.
+Playhead (Formerly called the Current-Time Indicator or CTI.).
+Indicates the current frame displayed in the Program Monitor.
 The current frame displays in the Program Monitor.
-The current-time indicator is a light blue triangle in the ruler.
-A vertical line extends from the current-time indicator to the bottom of the time ruler.
-You can change the current time by dragging the current-time indicator.
+In Premiere Pro CS5.5, and earlier, the playhead is a light blue triangle in the ruler.
+In Premiere Pro CS6, it is orange.
+A vertical line extends from the playhead to the bottom of the time ruler.
+You can change the current time by dragging the playhead.